stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 * Here we use `@Component` which defines a class to be instantiated by the container.

-* We also move the `waitIdle` call after the loop has finished to correctly cleanup the Vulkan resources.
+* We also add a `waitIdle` call after the loop has finished to correctly cleanup Vulkan resources.

 Finally we add a further task to process the GLFW window event queue: